 Entry and exit

-The East African Community (EAC) has developed an EAC Tourist Visa allowing travellers multiple entries to Kenya, Rwanda and Uganda for a period of 90 days.
+One option is the East African Community's EAC Tourist Visa, which allows travellers multiple entries to Kenya, Rwanda and Uganda for a period of 90 days.

-As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the
+Otherwise you will need to apply for a visa from the Government of Uganda.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the

 Safety and security